 Complainants shall not be retaliated against or otherwise subjected to unlawful discrimination as a result of filing a sexual harassment complaint.
 Any person, who has been the subject of retaliation or discrimination in violation of this section, may file a complaint which shall be separately investigated or consolidated with the investigation of a prior complaint, as determined to be appropriate by the Superintendent or designee.

-Information or assistance regarding the district's sexual harassment policy may be directed to Title IX Officer Marci Trahan at (415) 451-4064.
+Information or assistance regarding the district's sexual harassment policy may be directed to Title IX Officer.